1. Home

 The world is full of so many incredible places, how do you choose just one?
 Here are some tips to help you decide:

 • Plan a trip that everyone will enjoy.
-Maybe it’s a romantic couple’s getaway or the solo adventure of a lifetime.
-Or if you're bringing kids along, a family-friendly spot with plenty of activities.
+Maybe it’s a romantic getaway or solo adventure of a lifetime.
+Or if you're bringing the kids, a family-friendly spot with plenty of fun.

 • Pick the right time to visit.
-Some places shine in summer, others are best in cooler months.
 The weather can make or break your trip so check the forecast and watch out for rainy seasons, extreme heat or hurricane warnings.

 • Set a budget.
-Remember, it’s not just flights and accommodation, it’s things like activities, food and spending money too!
+Travel expenses can creep up fast.
 Our holiday budget calculator can help you stay on track while planning your trip.

-• Check entry requirements.
-Some countries require a visa or travel authorisation to enter, which can take time to arrange.
-Check the GOV.UK foreign travel advice page to see what's needed for different destinations.
+• Check entry requirements. to see if you require a or travel authorisation to enter.
+The GOV.UK foreign travel advice page will show what's needed for different destinations.

 Where do you want to go?